How much of your time do you spend thinking about things that have nothing to do with helping you reach your goals?

 So many things compete for our attention each day: billboards, television, advertisements, work, family, friends, and that nasty argument you had with the guy in the elevator.
 In fact, three days later, you’re still replaying that argument in your mind, complete with a revised version that includes what you wish you’d said.

 When Buddha was teaching his followers how to quiet their minds more than 2,500 years ago, he said that the human mind is filled with drunken monkeys who are screeching, chattering, and endlessly carrying on.
-It’s no wonder that we often have trouble concentrating or getting anything at all done.
+It’s no wonder that we often have trouble concentrating or getting anything done.

 When you practice living in the Now Moment, you can more effectively quiet the drunken monkeys.
 Here are 7 ways to quiet Monkey Mind Chatter: